Macular Degenerationcauses, symptoms and treatments

 • A well-defined blind spot in your field of vision

-• Distorted vision, with straight lines appearing wavy, for example
+• Distorted vision, with straight lines appearing wavy

 • Decreased brightness of colors and overall haziness in your vision